Summary

 Unlike the past years, this iteration of the website is an incremental update from the previous version, with a few major upgrades here and there.

-• Add landing splash wave animation: i’m really happy with how this turned out!
+- I’m really happy with how the new landing page splash animation turned out!
 Lots of CSS trickery going on behind the scenes with repeating this mask horizontally a whole bunch of times and translating it.
-I actually used this trick for my 2021 website, and stole it back!
+I actually used this trick for my 2019 website’s loading animation and stole it back.

 v5: 2022

 This year’s design was a step back from the flashy animations and colorful highlights.
 I carried out the design process with the intention of creating a site that’s snappy, simple, and easy to build upon in future iterations.
-Right now, I don’t need a cool site- I’d rather let my work speak for itself.
+This was around the point where I started adopting the “let my work speak for itself” ideal.

 This year marked a major shift in design philosophy.
 In every past iteration, the website was the focus in itself, raising the opportunity to figure out the limits of my design/engineering abilities at the time.
 But this time around, the redesign was purely functional.
 I have actual real content for once, and it needs a place to live!